General Information

 Course Load/Overload

 Undergraduate students who wish to register for more than two courses in any five, seven, or eight-week term, or more than 18 semester hours in one semester must receive approval from the Anderson College of Business and Computing Associate Dean.
-Students must obtain and submit an Overload Request form 30 days prior to taking the overload credit to his or her academic success coach.
-The coach will:
+Students must obtain and submit an Overload Request form 30 days prior to taking the overload credit to his or her academic advisor.
+The advisor will:

 • Ensure that students have no incomplete grades pending.